 We work to reduce maternal mortality through prenatal care, midwife and patient education, and the use of new technologies.

 Children in rural Guatemala deserve the world’s best medical care.
-Our organization is recognized as a leader in the field of nutrition.
-Our malnutrition programs are among the most thoughtful in Guatemala.
+Our organization is recognized as a leader in the field of nutrition, one of the most significant aspects of child health in Guatemala.
 We help other organizations in Guatemala to implement their own nutrition programs, and we conduct nutrition research funded by institutions like Grand Challenges Canada.

 At the same time, we recognize that child health is about more than just nutrition.
 Our expert clinicians provide world-class care for children with complex illnesses such as cerebral palsy, Down syndrome, seizure disorders, and cancer.